Northwest Indian War: 1793

 This second meeting, held at British Indian agent Matthew Elliot's estate near Amherstburg, began on July 30.
 The Wyandot chief Carry-One-About (So-Wagh-da-Wunk) spoke for the confederacy, with Buckongahelas (Lenape) and Kekewepelethy in attendance.
 The confederacy presented its ultimatum: the Ohio River was the only acceptable boundary, and forts and settlers north of the river must be removed.
 The commissioners replied that since lands north of the Ohio had already been sold and settled by Americans, those lands could not be returned.
 The Native delegates returned to the Maumee to confer with the council.
 Brant once again argued for compromise, but he lost out to the militants, who had the support of Alexander McKee.
 On August 13, the confederacy sent a written declaration to the U.S. commissioners, signed by representatives of all the nations except the Iroquois.
-According to Sugden (2000), this document was "the defiant and frank sentiments of proud, undefeated peoples, asserting their independence and sovereignty and rebutting the pretensions of those who would dispossess and humble them."
+Sugden (2000) said this document was "the defiant and frank sentiments of proud, undefeated peoples, asserting their independence and sovereignty and rebutting the pretensions of those who would dispossess and humble them."
 The confederacy offered a solution: the U.S. should use the money it would spend on buying land and fighting a war and instead pay the settlers to relocate south of the Ohio River.
 These terms were unacceptable to the Americans, and the commissioners replied that "the negotiation is therefore at an end."
 Back on the Maumee, Brant bitterly announced the Iroquois could no longer assist the confederacy in the fighting that was sure to follow and the Iroquois must now "remove our people from among the Americans."

 Upon learning that negotiations had failed, Wayne advanced, reaching Fort Jefferson on October 13 with 2,600 men.
 On October 17, an Odawa war party under Little Otter attacked a supply convoy south of Fort Jefferson, killing fifteen and capturing ten.
 Wayne was compelled to use more troops to guard his supply line.
 Given these problems, Wayne decided to halt major operations and build Fort Greenville north of Fort Jefferson.
 "I am at a loss to determine what the savages are about, and where they are," he wrote to Knox in November.
-The Natives were having logistical problems of their own, with many warriors scattering for the winter hunt.
-The Legion wintered at Fort Greenville, but on December 23 Wayne led a detachment of about 300 men to the site of St. Clair's defeat.
-There, his troops built Fort Recovery, buried the American dead still on the battlefield, and recovered three of the cannon lost there in 1791.
+The Natives were having their own logistical problems, with many warriors scattering for the winter hunt.
+The Legion wintered at Fort Greenville, but on December 23, Wayne led a detachment of about 300 men to the site of St. Clair's defeat.
+There, his troops built Fort Recovery, buried the American dead still on the battlefield, and recovered three of the cannons lost there in 1791.